 C. Membership and Operations of Standing Committees

-1. Committee members shall be elected within each school, one per school, according to school bylaws.
+1. Committee members shall be elected within each school, one per school, according to school bylaws, other than as noted below.

 2. Members shall serve three-year, staggered terms.
 In the first year of each standing committee, members will draw straws to allocate one, two and three year terms at the first meeting of the committee.